aPToul/BookReader/README.md

 - SortedDictionary (binary tree)
 - Dictionary (hash table)

-To actually create an index, chaining a list of positions can be used.
+A trial is taken 15 times to obtain an average.

 RESULTS:

 On average, it took about 1.36 seconds for the hash table, 33.5 seconds for the binary tree, and 38.8 seconds for the sorted list to count the words in a novel with 52,071 words.
 For fun, an unsorted list was used.
 It took a whopping 788.4 seconds.

-Results will vary by computer.
-A trial is taken 15 times to obtain an average.